Sespe Creek – Class V – 3 Days – 31 Miles Wilderness run.

 Towards the end of the day, we start getting into steeper stuff.
 The canyon deepens, and the boulders in the river get bigger.
 It’s getting harder.
 It’s gorgeous.

 It’s getting late, and we’ve made the decision to look for camp.
 I’m pretty tired, and not used to paddling a loaded boat.
 I paddle into an eddy, and try to peel out around a rock fence.
 Damn.
 I miss the line and get pushed into the rock fence.
 I’m broached, with the bottom of my boat pushed against the rock and the force of the water pinning me there.
 My head is above water, and I’m stable, but I can’t free myself.
 As I try to dislodge myself, I flip and wash off the rock.
 As I slide over the drop, my paddle is ripped from my hand.
 Damn.
 Damn.
 I pop my skirt and drag my boat to shore.
 Geno and Jake look for my paddle, but there is no sign.
 Once the boat is stable, I head back up to the pin spot to look for my paddle.
 Couldn’t find it.
 No sign anywhere.
 While I searched, Geno noticed that there was a good campsite there, so we started setting up to camp.
 At least 20-30 minutes after I swam, I went back down near my boat to get some gear out.
 As I’m looking for the gear, I hear the distinct “THWOCK” of a paddle against a rock.
 I look to the river, half expecting to see paddlers.
 Instead, it’s my paddle.
-I yell with suprise, and head to the river to capture it.
+I yell with surprise, and head to the river to capture it.
 It must have been caught in the spot that pulled it out my hand, and worked it’s way lose.
 Luckily it happened when I was there, or I may never have seen it again.

 Camp was nice.
 We had a nice fire, and talked about life and politics.
 We’d not all met before, but got along well.